Kenedy 63 Average

 What's it like Living in Kenedy?

-Located in the state of Texas, Kenedy is a smaller city with a population of 3,394 residents.
-The majority of Kenedy residents report their race to be White; this is followed by Black and Asian.
+Kenedy is a small-sized city located in the state of Texas.
+The city has a population of 3,467 inhabitants.
+If we look at the most recent Census, Kenedy is known to have a predominantly White population.
+The next two most common races are Black and Asian.
 Additionally, more than a quarter of the population of Kenedy are of Hispanic or Latino origin, and 26% of the population also speak Spanish.
 The median age of all Kenedy residents is 32, which is well below the national average.
 This is a good indication that this city could be ideal for a younger demographic.
-If you are not a fan of long commutes, you will enjoy living in Kenedy.
-With an average one way commute time of only 16 minutes, getting to and from work is a breeze compared to the national average of 26 minutes.
+If you prefer shorter commutes, living in Kenedy will be a delight.
+With an average one-way commute time of just 16 minutes, traveling to and from work is notably more convenient than the national average, which stands at 26 minutes.

-The livability score in Kenedy is 62/100 and the city is ranked in the 49th percentile of all cities across America.
-If we examine each of the categories on their own, we see that Kenedy ranks well for housing (B+).
-The bad news for Kenedy, there are some categories for which it does not score well, this includes: amenities (F), education (F) and employment (F).
+Kenedy has a livability score of 63/100 and is ranked #810 in Texas and #14,622 in the USA.
+If we take a closer look at each of the categories on their own, we see that Kenedy ranks well for housing (A+).
+Regrettably for Kenedy, there are some categories for which it does not score well, this includes: amenities (F), education (F) and employment (F).

 Best Places to Live in and Around Kenedy